ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 6.1.11: May 31, 2017 =
+* Tweak: Renamed the tools tab for settings import/export
+* Bugfix: Issue with saving of manual UA codes
+* Bugfix: Fixed a couple display issues in the admin
+* Bugfix: Issue for undefined index when the settings array hasn't been initialized.

 = 6.1.10, May 18, 2017 =
 * New: Performance improvement in tracking.